-Due to the encouragement of my in-laws I had a survey completed on a house in Montpelier in advance of instructing solicitors.
-I have been informed that there is a flying freehold aspect to the house.
-My surveyor advised that some banks will not grant a loan on a flying freehold house.
+Due to the input of my in-laws I had a survey completed on a property in Montpelier in advance of retaining solicitors.
+I have been told that there is a flying freehold element to the house.
+My surveyor has said that some banks may not give a mortgage on this type of home.

-It varies from the lender to lender.
+It depends who your proposed lender is.
 Santander has different instructions from Halifax.
-If you e-mail us we can investigate further via the relevant mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Montpelier.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Montpelier to see if the conveyancing costs will increase in light of this.
+Should you wish to call us we can look into this further with the appropriate bank.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Montpelier.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Montpelier to see if the conveyancing will be more expensive.